-The design engineer cannot assume the property owner's intentions or disposition with respect to his property.
+The design engineer can neither assume the property owner's intentions or disposition with respect to his/her property, nor assume that a cure plan contained in the Department's appraisal or in the owner's appraisal will actually be built by the property owner.
 The designer must design the highway facility within the existing R/W or request acquisition of R/W to accommodate the project elements.
 The most economical means of constructing the project should always be the objective.
 Alternate design studies will be required in many locations to determine if additional R/W should be purchased, a retaining wall constructed or modified slopes and barrier system should be considered.
 A reasonable estimate of R/W costs or damages expected must be obtained from the R/W Office in order to make such a design study.
 Alternate construction methods may be shown on the plans as preferred and alternate methods.